BIOLOGY FOR LIFE

 • State the locations of gas exchange in humans.

-• Outline the structures of mammalian lungs that are adapted to maximizing gas exchange.
+• Outline the structures of mammalian lungs that are adapted to maximizing gas exchange; include the presence of surfactant, a branched network of bronchioles, extensive capillary beds and a high surface area.

 • Draw a diagram showing the structure of an alveolus and an adjacent capillary.